DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 - If I increase the size of the texture, the wall seems a little bit less like a sea of gray (the issue is still there though).

-For these reasons, I think we should go for
+For these reasons, I think we should go for something with a lot of wood framing + a stone base.